Tornado outbreak sequence of May 3–11, 2003: Moore–Oklahoma City–Choctaw, Oklahoma

 Within Moore city-limits, the peak damage caused near the center of the tornado was mostly rated as F2, although a few isolated locations received F3-rated damage; F3 damage in Moore was observed near 12th Street where several businesses, two hotels, an office building, a church, several restaurants, a child center and a Headstart Program building were either severely damaged or destroyed.
 The tornado also damaged numerous homes in the Highland Park subdivision which was mostly destroyed by the F5 tornado which passed just a few blocks north of the May 8, 2003, tornado.
 Other homes on the north side of the city also sustained significant damage before the tornado crossed the Cleveland–Oklahoma county line.

 In the Oklahoma City area, the General Motors Oklahoma City Assembly sustained major damage as did as a manufacturing plant near Interstate 240 where F4 damage was observed.
 Several other businesses were either damaged or destroyed.
 At Tinker Air Force Base, a storage bunker and several fences were damaged.
 Several subdivisions in eastern Oklahoma City, Choctaw and Midwest City were also affected by the tornado with several homes sustaining significant damage.

+Over 1,150 homes were affected by the tornado.
+300 of those homes were fully destroyed.
+SH-35 and interstate 240 were temporarily closed due to debris covering the roads.
+The American Red Cross opened 3 shelters in metro Oklahoma City.
+The Salvation Army opened two food centers in Choctaw and three food centers in Moore.
+More feeding centers opened near Binger and Norman.
+Free tetanus shots were handed out to those in need.